30476 - CRITICAL APPROACHES TO THE ARTS II - MODULE II (MODERN ART)

 - Technological devices in the visual arts and the shaping of urban experience;

-During the course, several classes will be devoted to the analysis of specific case studies: works of art, popular art forms, technological devices, and museums from cities such as Venice, London, Paris.
-Through a variety of teaching methods – including frontal teaching, reading seminars and guest presentations – Students will have the opportunity to develop their visual skills, to reflect critically about the history of urban heritage and to learn to interpret the history of cultural institutions.
+During the course, several classes will be devoted to the analysis of specific case studies, ie. artworks.
+Through a variety of teaching methods – including frontal teaching, reading seminars and museum visits – Students will have the opportunity to develop their visual skills, to reflect critically about the history of urban heritage and to learn to interpret the history of cultural institutions.

 At the end of the course students will have learned to: